alxblzd/alxblzd.github.io/_posts/2025-01-19-proj-coraza-owasp-crs-haproxy.md

 ## 2. Install Coraza-SPOA

-Coraza-SPOA is written in Go.
-I install Go, build the agent, and run it as a system user.
+Coraza-SPOA is in Go.
+I install Go, build the binary, and run it as a dedicated system user.

-Install Go (grab the latest stable from `go.dev/dl/`):
+Install Go (pick a current stable release from `go.dev/dl/`):

 ```bash
 wget https://go.dev/dl/go1.23.5.linux-amd64.tar.gz